allenchng/InsightWriting/Classic DS Problems.md

 ## Experimentation

+Experimentation approaches are used commonly to improve products and their features.
+A/B testing is a form of experimentation that is commonly used with data science.

 - [Wayfair - Modeling Uplift Directly: Uplift Decision Tree with KL Divergence and Euclidean Distance as Splitting Criteria](https://tech.wayfair.com/data-science/2019/10/modeling-uplift-directly-uplift-decision-tree-with-kl-divergence-and-euclidean-distance-as-splitting-criteria/)

 ## Churn Prediction